 Why not have a go at home?
-Click the images to download Kate’s recipe cards below ↓
+Click the images to download artist Kate Temple’s natural ink-making recipe cards below ↓

-As a follow-up to her June workshops, Kate worked with us on a set of three ink-making ‘recipe’ cards for those who would like to try making their own inks at home
+As a follow-up to her workshops at Cample in 2021, Kate worked with us on a set of three ink-making ‘recipe’ cards for those who would like to try making their own inks at home

 There are three cards – for a raw ink, an evaporated ink and an iron ink